Gibstick/giblab.github.io/_src/posts/2015-03-24-how-to-download-files-from-seashell-when-seashell-is-down.md

     Date: 2015-03-24T16:08:55
     Tags: cs136, tutorials

 We all love Seashell, because the only course-sanctioned alternative would be to use RunC inside VirtualBox.
 But sometimes, the CSCF servers buckle under our load, and then Seashell becomes slow or inaccessible at times.
+Or maybe, since you worked hard on all your assignments, you just want to keep a copy of your them.
 Here's how to get your files from Seashell, even if Seashell is down.
 <!-- more -->
 Windows Users
 =============